TheoFEM-TUM/FLOW-OTTER/docs/setup.md

 ### Vampires
-[Vampires](https://github.com/TheoFEM-TUM/Vampires.jl) is a Julia package that provides a toolkit for manipulating MD trajectories and density functional theory output.
+[Vampires](https://github.com/TheoFEM-TUM/Vampires.jl) is a Julia toolkit for manipulating molecular dynamics trajectories and density functional theory output.

 It supports Hamster, so it needs to be installed if you set the parameter `H_type` to "hamster".

 ### LAMMPS
-[LAMMPS](https://www.lammps.org/#gsc.tab=0) is an MD code that generates nuclear dynamics trajectories from several different force fields.
+[LAMMPS](https://www.lammps.org/#gsc.tab=0) is a molecular dynamics code that generates nuclear dynamics trajectories from various force fields.

 For an interface to MACE (`MD_type` = "lammps+MACE" or "lammps+MACE_no_mliap") or VASP machine-learning force fields (`MD_type` = "lammps+VASP"), please visit the following two sections.